-An applicant may not receive E-rate support for recurring charges for leased lit fiber or leased dark fiber until the fiber is lit.
-Additionally an applicant may not receive E-rate support for special construction related to leased lit fiber or leased dark fiber if the fiber is not lit by the end of the funding year (i.e., June 30).
-Similarly, applicants may only receive E-rate support for a self-provisioned network if the network is constructed and is in use within the funding year.
+An applicant may not receive E-Rate support for recurring charges for leased lit fiber or leased dark fiber until the fiber is lit.
+Additionally, an applicant may not receive E-Rate support for special construction related to leased lit fiber or leased dark fiber if the fiber is not lit by the end of the funding year (i.e., June 30).
+Similarly, an applicant may only receive E-Rate support for a self-provisioned network if the network is constructed and is in use within the funding year.

 If an applicant cannot meet the June 30 deadline to complete special construction and light the new fiber because construction was unavoidably delayed due to weather or other reasons, they may request a one-year extension to complete special construction and light the fiber (or use the self-provisioned network if another technology is employed).
-Please contact the Client Service Bureau at 888-203-8100 for additional information.
+Applicants may request an extension by filing an FCC Form 500 through the E-Rate Productivity Center (EPC).
+Please contact the Customer Service Center (CSC) at 888-203-8100 for additional information.

 Requesting Funding Before July 1